iProgramMC/ClassiCube/readme.md

+# Stripped ClassiCube

+Stripped ClassiCube is my attempt to strip ClassiCube to the bare minimum.
+Since GitHub won't let me set fork repositories to private, just have it.

+This will remove
+- Multiplayer support
+- The launcher
+- Internet dependencies
+- Support for certain platforms (Windows and Linux support will be kept)

+# Original readme's contents:

 ClassiCube is a custom Minecraft Classic compatible client written in C from scratch.<br>
 **It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**